top of page

 Illustration of a brain with jagged lines radiating outwards.
 Black and white sketch on a white background, suggesting creativity or ideas.

-Yes, it does.
+Yep, it does.
 How Alcohol Quietly Drains Your Energy (Even If You Don’t Drink “That Much”)

-You just feel… tired.
+You just feel… blah.

 Midday crashes.
 Heavy mornings.
 Harder to focus.
-Less drive to work out.

 But not in the dramatic way people think.

-It’s the quiet, repeated disruption.
+It’s the quiet, repeated, quiet thumping.

 Let’s break down what’s actually happening.